corda/corda-docs-portal/content/en/platform/corda/5.1/key-concepts/cluster-admin/virtual-nodes/_index.md

 # Virtual Nodes

-From Corda 5 onwards, a single Corda deployment can host multiple virtual node identities.
-Previous to this, the identity and the compute process/JVM were tied.
+As of Corda 5, a single Corda deployment can host multiple virtual node identities.
+In previous versions, the identity and the compute process/JVM were tied.
 Hence in this version of Corda, we refer to virtual nodes, rather than nodes.
 They are now a context in which a distributed application runs, rather than the process itself.

 We now also refer to application networks, as networks of virtual nodes that all run the same, or compatible, {{< tooltip >}}CorDapps{{< /tooltip >}} and where membership of the network is managed by the {{< tooltip >}}MGM{{< /tooltip >}}.
 In other words, a virtual node represents an identity on a network of application users that is managed by the MGM.